tpoisot/ms_abc_networks/ms/ms.md

 originated through evolutionary processes.

 Yet the relative lack of well-resolved long-term time series of species interactions rule out the comparison of temporal dynamics [@donoghue_rcc] the (comparatively) extensive fossil and molecular record of species diversification allows.
-We adressed the question of network macro-evolution by confronting extent (bipartite) networks with the outcome of a birth-death simulation models, under the assumption that the best-fitting models will be a representation of the network's evolutionary history.
+We addressed the question of network macro-evolution by confronting extent (bipartite) networks with the outcome of a birth-death simulation models, under the assumption that the best-fitting models will be a representation of the network's evolutionary history.
 We posit that the evolution of networks follows a series of simple rules.
 First, every network starts as two species with one interaction.
 Second, a speciation event happens at the top level with probability $p$, and at the bottom level with probability $1-p$.
 Any incipient species start with all interaction of the ancestor.
-Third, interactions of the incipient species are lost with probability $\epsilon(\lambda, c, k)$ (see *Methods Summary*); this allows interactions to be lost either at a fixed rate
-$\lambda$, or as a function of the incipient specie's degree $k$.
+Third, interactions of the incipient species are lost with probability $\epsilon(\lambda, c, k)$ (see *Methods Summary*); this allows interactions to be lost either at a fixed rate $\lambda$, or as a function of the incipient specie's degree $k$.
 These three steps are repeated $10^4$ times, for $10^5$ random combinations of $<p, \lambda, c>$.
 Whenever either level has more than $10^2$ species, some are deleted at random.

 We compared simulation endpoints to 271 bipartite ecological networks (seed dispersal; herbivory; parasitism; bacteriophagy; pollination -- see *Methods summary*) using Approximate Bayesian Simulation (ABC).
-ABC [@csillery_abc;
-@wilkinson_abc] gives estimates of posterior distribution of parameters by comparing a measure of distance between empirical observations and a model, when no analytical expression of likelihood can be derived.
-We define the distance between a simulated ($i$) and empirical ($j$) network as $\text{d}(\mathbf{v}_i,
-\mathbf{v}_j)$, where $\mathbf{v}$ is an array of network structural properties, including connectance, modularity [@olesen_mpn], nestedness [@bastolla_amn], and the distribution of different network motifs [@stouffer_efe] (see *Methods summary*).
+ABC [@csillery_abc; @wilkinson_abc] gives estimates of posterior distribution of parameters by comparing a measure of distance between empirical observations and a model, when no analytical expression of likelihood can be derived.
+We define the distance between a simulated ($i$) and empirical ($j$) network as $\text{d}(\mathbf{v}_i, \mathbf{v}_j)$, where $\mathbf{v}$ is an array of network structural properties, including connectance, modularity [@olesen_mpn], nestedness [@bastolla_amn], and the distribution of different network motifs [@stouffer_efe] (see *Methods summary*).
 Measures were ranged in $[0;1]$.
 The posterior distribution of best-fitting parameters, for each network, is the parameters of the closest 500 simulated models.

 !{posteriors}